Email & SMS marketing so good, it’s boring

 If someone hasn’t clicked on your emails in the last 12 months, that subscriber should be treated as inactive and unsubscribed from your email marketing.

-Want to keep your contact list clean the easy way?
-Omnisend offers a quick and simple email list cleaning service.
+Want to keep your contact list clean?
+Omnisend offers a quick and straightforward email list cleaning service.

 Here’s an example: